On the Wasserstein distance between a hyperuniform point process and its mean: Acknowledgments

-We thank Michael Goldman, Jonas Jalowy, Raphaël Lachièze-Rey and Thomas Leblé for useful discussions and insights.
+We thank Michaël Goldman, Jonas Jalowy, Raphaël Lachièze-Rey, Clément Sarrazin and Thomas Leblé for useful discussions and insights.
 This work was supported by the CNRS via the PEPS funding ``\emph{Vitesse de convergence de mesures spectrales empiriques}''.
 We are also glad to acknowledge support from the GdR \emph{Matrices et Graphes Aléatoires} (now included in the RT \emph{Mathématiques et Physique}) which made this collaboration possible.